pfrolke/DLCV-project-33/blog/BLOG.md

 In this project we followed the CNN-based approach [[1]](#1).
 We chose to explore this method because it requires much less computational resources than the Auto-Encoder or GAN methods.

 With the rise of generative diffusion models like Stable diffusion [[9]](#9), we also explored the possibility of using diffusion models for style transfer.
 Diffusion based models are known to be able to generate high quality through diffusion steps, that to slowly add random noise to data.
 They then learn to reverse the diffusion process to construct desired data samples from the noise.
 A diffusion based model called CoAdapter, which can be used to perform style transfer, was recently released [[10]](#10).
 Recent research has already tried to use diffusion based fashion style transfers [[11]](#11), but none have used the CoAdapter model.
 In this blog we also see if we can apply diffusion based style transfers on the segmented clothing pieces from the Fashionpedia dataset using CoAdapter.
-Since these diffusion based models are very computationally expensive, we only explore this model through manual experimentation using a Gradio interface
+Since these diffusion based models are very computationally expensive, we only explore this model through manual experimentation using a Gradio interface[[12]](#12).

 ## The Fashionpedia Dataset